wikiZ/RedGuard/README.md

 ## initialization

-As shown in the figure below, first grant executable permissions to RedGuard and perform initialization operations.
-The first run will generate a configuration file in the current user directory to achieve flexible function configuration.
+As shown in the figure below, Set executable permissions and initialize RedGuard.
+The first run will generate a configuration file in the current user home directory to achieve flexible function configuration.
 Configuration file name: **.RedGuard_CobaltStrike.ini**.

 ![1653117707(1).png](https://raw.githubusercontent.com/wikiZ/RedGuardImage/main/1656308555577.jpg)